Dr. Jen Clifden

 The Light You Cast™

-is professional development that provides preventative care that positively impacts personal mental health and collective well-being at the same time.
+is preventative care PD that protects and nurtures individual mental health and collective well-being at the same time.

-The Light You Cast™ professional development experiences are evidence-backed and based on a salutogenic, asset-based healing-centered approach that braids together
+The Light You Cast™ professional development keynotes, in-person/on-site trainings, on-demand courses, and community support circles are interdisciplinary, science-backed, and based on a salutogenic (focusing on the origins of health), healing-centered approach that braids together

 Interventions